syncfusion-content/maui-docs/MAUI/Maps/getting-started.md

 The `ShapesSource` property is used to load an shapes from different sources:

-`FromFile ` returns a MapSource that reads an shape source from a local file.
+`FromFile` returns a MapSource that reads an shape source from a local file.
-`FromUri ` returns an MapSource that downloads and reads an Geo json data from a specified URI.
+`FromUri` returns an MapSource that downloads and reads an Geo json data from a specified URI.
-`FromResource ` returns a MapSource that reads an shape file or json file embedded in an assembly.
+`FromResource` returns a MapSource that reads an shape file or json file embedded in an assembly.
-`FromStream ` returns a MapSource that reads an shape source from a stream that supplies source data.
+`FromStream` returns a MapSource that reads an shape source from a stream that supplies source data.

-### Loading a file
+### Loading from file

-* Embedded sources are loaded based on their resource ID, which is compromised of the name of the project and its location in the project.
-* You can load both .json and .shp file.
-* For example, placing `australia.json` in the root folder of a project named `MyProject` will result in a resource ID of `MyProject.australia.json.` Similarly, placing `world1.shp` in the Assets folder of a project named MyProject will result in a resource ID of `MyProject.Assets.world1.shp`
-* Right-click the added shape file, and navigate to properties.
-* Choose the `EmbeddedResource` option under BuildAction of respective shape file.

-N> You can get the [`australia.json`](https://www.syncfusion.com/downloads/support/directtrac/general/ze/australia-json-910278184.zip) file here.
+SfMaps provides support to load the json data or shape file from local path.

 {% tabs %}

 {% highlight c# %}

-public MapSourcePage()
+public MainPage()
 {
     InitializeComponent();
     SfMaps map = new SfMaps();
     MapShapeLayer layer = new MapShapeLayer();
-    layer.ShapesSource = MapSource.FromResource("MyProject.australia.json");
+    layer.ShapesSource = MapSource.FromFile(@"D:\MyProject\usa_state.shp");
     map.Layer = layer;
     this.Content = map;
 }